 QR4.4.5 Protons and Neutrons

 The atomic nucleus, once thought indivisible, is now known to consist of protons and neutrons that in turn are made up of quarks.
-A proton is two up quarks and a down quark and a neutron is two down quarks and an up, so the odd quark charges add nicely to give a positive proton and a neutral neutron (Table 4.4).
-In quantum processing terms, could quarks combine to give stable protons and neutrons?
+A proton is two up quarks and a down quark, and a neutron is two down quarks and an up, so the odd quark charges add nicely to give a positive proton and a neutral neutron (Table 4.4).
+Could the quark structures proposed then combine to give stable protons and neutrons?

 Figure 4.13.
 Proton and neutron quark structures

-This link completes the first quark but the second quark can also complete its free axis by linking to a third quark that can complete by linking back to the first.
-Figure 4.13 shows how a triangle structure of quarks lets them share photons so they all become stable.
-If this is possible, then it will happen sometimes by the quantum law of all action.
-The result is a proton or neutron depending on the mix, as current physics asserts, but now what binds the quarks isn’t magical particles from nowhere but photon sharing.
-Quarks then bind to others by sharing photons rather than being “pushed” together.
+This completes the first quark, but the second quark can also fill its free axis by linking to a third quark, that can fill its free axis by linking to the neutral axis of the first.
+In Figure 4.13, quarks in a triangle structure can share photons so they all become stable, and the result is a proton or neutron depending on the up or down quark mix.
+Now what binds the quarks isn’t magical gluons from nowhere but photon sharing, which pulls rather than pushes them together.

 Next